 Pitt: Cameron Wright (8-35) & James Robinson (17-50) = 25/85 (29.4%)

-The Panthers' tandem of Wright and Robinson ranks dead-last in total makes from beyond the arc, and are the second-worst in 3-point percentage.
-Their the only tandem that has taken less than 100 triples, but given their lack of accuracy, that's probably a good thing for Pitt.
+The Panthers' tandem of Wright and Robinson ranks dead last in total makes from beyond the arc, and are the second worst in three-point percentage.
+They're the only tandem that has taken less than 100 triples, but given their lack of accuracy, that's probably a good thing for Pitt.

 In truth, Robinson isn't completely dreadful, and their combined defensive efforts are far superior to most of the other pairings listed above.
 With that said, their inability to connect from deep has allowed teams to pack the paint against the Panthers, which has really taken away senior forward Lamar Patterson's ability to make plays off dribble penetration.

 Pitt doesn't have the ability to stretch opposing defenses on a consistent basis.
 Their floor spacing suffers at times, and ACC teams have gotten better and better at defending Patterson in screen-and-roll situations.
-I don't mind when Robinson takes wide-open triples, but when Wright hoists a 3-pointer, it's basically a turnover at this point.
+I don't mind when Robinson takes wide-open triples, but when Wright hoists a three-pointer, it's basically a turnover at this point.

 His game reminds me of Richard Hamilton's in the mid-2000's.
 Except, Wright is obviously not as adept using off-ball screens the way Hamilton did for the Detroit Pistons.
 Despite Wright's success on mid-range jumpers, it isn't a secret that contested two-pointers are an inefficient shot.
-Because he is a decent mid-range shooter, teams give Wright more respect than he deserves when he catches the ball behind the 3-point line.
+Because he is a decent mid-range shooter, teams give Wright more respect than he deserves when he catches the ball behind the three-point line.